Skip to Content

 • Take out the garbage

-.
-Instead, their allowance should be paid based on the actual work they’ve completed.
-So, if they do nothing they get nothing.
-And the more they do, the more they make.
+So, if they do nothing, they get nothing.
+And the more they do, the more they can earn.

 This needs to be an organized and consistent system.

-• You need to create a responsibility chart and a chore chart
+• Create a responsibility chart and a chore chart

-• Set a specific rate your child will be paid for various chores
+• Set a specific rate of pay for various chores

 • Keep a chore log to track what they’ve done